A mutable nonowning collection interface to the bytes in a region of memory.

 Note

 A trivial type can be copied bit for bit with no indirection or reference-counting operations.
 Generally, native Swift types that do not contain strong or weak references or other forms of indirection are trivial, as are imported C structs and enums.
 Copying memory that contains values of nontrivial types can only be done safely with a typed pointer.
-Copying bytes directly from nontrivial, in-memory values does not produce valid copies and can only be done by calling a C API, such as memmove()
+Copying bytes directly from nontrivial, in-memory values does not produce valid copies and can only be done by calling a C API, such as memmove().

 UnsafeMutableRawBufferPointer Semantics

-instance is a view into memory and does not own the memory that it references.
-Copying a variable or constant of type Unsafe
+An Unsafe instance is a view into memory and does not own the memory that it references.
+Copying a variable or constant of type Unsafe does not copy the underlying memory.
+However, initializing another collection with an Unsafe instance copies bytes out of the referenced memory and into the new collection.

-instance, to demonstrate the difference between assigning a buffer pointer and using a buffer pointer as the source for another collection’s elements.
-Here, the assignment to dest
+The following example uses some, an Unsafe instance, to demonstrate the difference between assigning a buffer pointer and using a buffer pointer as the source for another collection’s elements.
+Here, the assignment to dest creates a new, nonowning buffer pointer covering the first n bytes of the memory that some references—nothing is copied: